neggles/wheniwas/README.md

 because the world will never take my heart
 go and try, you'll never break me
 we want it all, we wanna play this part (we'll carry on)
+do or die, you'll never make me (we'll carry on)